Valentina Sampaio Reportedly Gets Her Wings As First Victoria’s Secret Transgender Model

 Life is amazing… Love more and hate less, hate is useless, just do not waste time with it!????✨ _ _ A vida é incrível… Ame mais e odeie menos, o ódio é inútil.
 Não perca tempo!????✨ #lovemore #blessed #groundbreaking #unitedindiversity #peaceandlove #respect #life #transcender #weareone ????

-Valentina is or has been “a spokeswoman for L’Oréal along with Juliana Paes, Isabeli Fontana, Emanuela de Paula, Grazi Massafera, Taís Araújo, Ágatha Moreira and Sophia Abrahão,” according to her bio on Celeb Facts.
+Valentina is, or has been “a spokeswoman for L’Oréal along with Juliana Paes, Isabeli Fontana, Emanuela de Paula, Grazi Massafera, Taís Araújo, Ágatha Moreira and Sophia Abrahão,” according to her bio on Celeb Facts.

 The celebrated model’s beginnings were low-key.
 She was born in a fishing village in Aquiraz in the Brazilian state of Ceará.
-It was there at 8 years old that “her psychologist understood her to be transgender… She became Valentina at 10.”
+It was there, at 8-years-old, that “her psychologist understood her to be transgender… She became Valentina at 10.”

 These days, Valentina is making history.
-Her addition to the brand’s PINK line-up comes as Victoria’s Secret has been moving forward with a rebranding effort reportedly due to a major decline in sales, according to E News.
+Her addition to the brand’s PINK lineup comes as Victoria’s Secret has been moving forward with a rebranding effort, reportedly due to a major decline in sales, according to E!
+News.

 The move to include the beautiful brunette as the face of the popular line may surprise certain people who work or have worked for the company.
-In fact, almost a year ago, Victoria’s Secret’s chief marketing officer Ed Razek remarked via Harper’s Bazaar that “it was unlikely transgender and plus-sized models would be right for the brand.”
+In fact, almost a year ago, Victoria’s Secret’s chief marketing officer Ed Razek remarked, via Harper’s Bazaar, that “it was unlikely transgender and plus-sized models would be right for the brand.”

 Razek apparently had yet to meet Valentina Sampaio.